senaite/senaite.core/src/senaite/core/tests/doctests/ARAnalysesField.rst

     >>> analysis.getCalculationImports() == calc4.getPythonImports()
     True

-The Analysis now inherits the Interim Fields of the Analysis Service and the Calculation, frozen at linking time:
+The Analysis now inherits the Interim Fields of the Calculation first, then the Analysis Service, frozen at linking time:

     >>> map(lambda x: x["keyword"], analysis.getInterimFields())
-    ['B', 'A']
+    ['A', 'B']

 But what happens if the Interim Fields of either the Analysis Service or the Calculation change and the AR is updated with the same Analysis Service?